A. R. Rahman: Early life

 Rahman attended another school called MCN for a year, and later joined the Madras Christian College Higher Secondary School, where he was admitted for his musical talent and formed a band with his high school classmates.
 However, after discussing it with his mother, he later dropped out of school to pursue a career as a full-time musician.

 Rahman was a keyboard player and arranger for bands such as Roots (with childhood friend and percussionist Sivamani, Suresh Peters and John Anthony, JoJo and Raja) and founded the Chennai-based rock group Nemesis Avenue.
-He mastered the keyboard, piano, synthesizer, harmonium and guitar, and was particularly interested in the synthesizer because it was the "ideal combination of music and technology".
+He mastered the keyboard, piano, synthesiser, harmonium and guitar, and was particularly interested in the synthesiser because it was the "ideal combination of music and technology".

 Rahman began his early musical training under Master Dhanraj, and at age 11 began playing in the orchestra of a Malayalam composer (and close friend of his father) M. K. Arjunan.
 He soon began working with other composers, such as M. S. Viswanathan, Vijaya Bhaskar, Ilaiyaraaja, Ramesh Naidu, Vijay Anand, Hamsalekha and Raj–Koti, accompanied Zakir Hussain, Kunnakudi Vaidyanathan and L. Shankar on world tours and obtained a scholarship from Trinity College London to the Trinity College of Music.

-During his early career, Rahman had assisted many music directors to play keyboard and synthesizer.
+During his early career, Rahman had assisted many music directors in playing the keyboard and synthesiser.
 One of the notable works includes a Malayalam film, Ramji Rao Speaking released in 1989 where Rahman and Sivamani programmed a song called "Kalikalam" for the music director S. Balakrishnan.
+Cinematographer Santosh Sivan signed Rahman for his second film Yoddha, a Malayalam film starring Mohanlal and directed by Sivan's brother Sangeeth Sivan that released in September 1992.

 Conversion to Islam and name change

 Studying in Madras, Rahman graduated with a diploma in Western classical music from the school.
 Rahman was introduced to Qadiri tariqa when his younger sister was seriously ill in 1984.
 His mother was a practising Hindu.
 At the age of 23, he converted to Islam with the members of his family in 1989.

 Rahman also changed his name during this period.
 In an interview with Karan Thapar, he revealed that he never liked his birth name as it did not resonate with his self-image.
-According to his biography AR Rahman: The Spirit of Music by Nasreen Munni Kabir, a Hindu astrologer suggested the names "Abdul Rahman" and "Abdul Rahim," and Rahman instantly connected with the former.
+According to his biography A. R. Rahman: The Spirit of Music by Nasreen Munni Kabir, a Hindu astrologer suggested the names "Abdul Rahman" and "Abdul Rahim," and Rahman instantly connected with the former.
 His mother later added "Allah Rakha" (AR) to his name after it came to her in a dream.